 |Maleficent has an idea, and the bird is anxious to help.
 This shot gives a good idea of the Super Technirama 70 widescreen effect.
 "Sleeping Beauty" was filmed in anamorphic widescreen and recorded in 6-channel sound.|

-While this Disney movie follows the basic "Sleeping Beauty" fairy tale closely, it makes a few modifications.
-The prince, who in fairy tales usually only arrives at the last minute and does very little, is very active in this film.
-He even has a name!
-Prince Phillip battles dragons and witches, actively courts Aurora in the forest even though he doesn't know her identity, sings and dances, and generally acts like the first movie super-hero.
+Prince Phillip battles dragons and witches, he actively courts Aurora in the forest even though he doesn't know her identity, he sings and dances, and generally acts like the first movie super-hero.
 Comparing this film to "Snow White and the Seven Dwarfs" of twenty-two years earlier, you appreciate the stylistic changes that Walt Disney probably, in hindsight, wishes that he had incorporated into that earlier film rather than in "Sleeping Beauty."

-When the furious Maleficent finally turns into a dragon and threatens Prince Phillip specifically with "Hell" (a rarity indeed in a Disney fairy tale movie, to use a religious term or profanity or however you want to characterize it), it is obvious that this is not just any old dragon.
-It is a demon dragon embodying the fiery spirit that drives a Maleficent who is crazed with hatred and frustration and self-loathing.
 Maleficent as voiced by Eleanor Audley, who also did Lady Tremaine in the original "Cinderella," is deliciously evil.
 Audley was an old hand at creating classic characters in Disney movies, and she knew how far could take her interpretation without going completely overboard.
-She also was a bit of a character herself, revelling in acting out her character's scenes for the Disney animators so that they could study her facial expressions.
+She also was a bit of a character herself, reveling in acting out her character's scenes for the Disney animators so that they could study her facial expressions.

 George Bruns scored "Sleeping Beauty" with cutting-edge 6-track stereo which he had to go all the way to Germany to find (the Beatles several years later had to make do for much of their existence with four tracks, and actually began with only two).
 He was justly rewarded with a well-deserved Oscar nomination.
 For my money, "Once Upon a Dream" is the best single Disney song of all time, right up there with anything from "Mary Poppins" - and that is saying a lot.